About King Mojo Records

 YES, Emerson, Lake and Palmer, Derek And The Dominos.

-country was divided into two camps.
-The conservatives, who backed the war, and young draft
+into two camps.
+The conservatives, who backed the war, and young draft age anti-war

-age anti-war protesters who didn't.
-The latter often found themselves under FBI
+protesters who didn't.
+The latter often found themselves under FBI surveillance, many were

 The military industrial community of war-lovers were in power and the anti-war protestors

 were disenfranchised and powerless.
-The frustration felt by musicians about our country's
+The frustration felt by students amd musicians about

-inability to bring a solution to the war produced a generation of counterculture artists
+our country's inability to bring a solution to end the war produced a generation of

 This was an eventful period in music business history and at Atlantic Records we were